AlexTitovWork/TensorFlowNlpSupport/README.md

 # TensorFlowNlpSupport
+It is short test for get TF support for Java
-Test TenasorFlow framework for NLP task
+Test TenasorFlow ediframework support for NLP task